Portuguese Kale Soup (Caldo Verde Recipe)

 Some of my favorite winter soups include heavily-seasoned ingredients and lots of fresh produce.

 Today’s Portuguese Caldo Verde Soup is the ultimate winter soup in my opinion.
 It’s rich and hearty with lots of chunks and a robust sausage essence.

-Since Portuguese Caldo Verde Soup is a rustic comfort food historically made in homes all over the country, there isn’t just one way to make.
+Since Portuguese Caldo Verde Soup is a rustic comfort food historically made in homes all over the country, there isn’t just one way to make it.

 Some use kale, while others use collard greens.
 Some include beans; others do not.
 Most call for a Portuguese hard sausage with a strong garlic flavor called Chouriço.
 Other recipes use Linguiça sausage.

-Since Portuguese sausages are not readily available in the United States, you can substitute hard Spanish chorizo for the Chouriço.
+Portuguese sausages are not readily available in the United States, therefore, you can substitute hard Spanish chorizo for the Chouriço.
 It is very similar.